 Your first visit to our office will be for the purpose of receiving the doctor’s opinion as to whether orthodontic treatment is indicated.
-If orthodontic treatment is indicated at this time, Dr. Blackman or Dr. Bisig will request that some diagnostic records be taken which will be studied to determine what the treatment should be.
-The result of those findings will be discussed thoroughly with you.
+If orthodontic treatment is indicated at this time, Dr. Blackman or Dr. Bisig will request that some diagnostic records be taken, which will be studied to determine what the treatment should be.
+This includes capturing a 3D model that provides the most accurate picture of your teeth.
+The result of those findings will be discussed thoroughly with you, so the best treatment plan can be developed to achieve the best results for you.
 If the doctor feels that orthodontics is not indicated at this particular time, he may place the patient on a recall schedule so that he can follow the patient until the proper time for the treatment arrives.

 Utilizing the records taken during the records appointment, Dr. Blackman and Dr. Bisig will determine a treatment plan for the patient.
 At this appointment, one of our treatment coordinators will cover the following topics:

 - The extent of the problem.

 - The treatment plan and an estimated time of treatment.

 - The type of braces to be used.
 There are many different methods at your disposal.
 We will discuss the one we feel is best for you.

 - The exact fee and how payment can be arranged.

 Dr. Blackman and Dr. Bisig feel that this is a most important visit because it provides an opportunity to discuss the treatment and answer specific questions before any work has begun.
 We enjoy discussing our profession with others and we invite your questions at this time.
 Following the review of the treatment plan, fee arrangements and insurance paperwork can be coordinated with our treatment coordinator.
 In our office, fees and financial arrangements are handled by the treatment coordinator so that the doctor can concentrate on treating patients.
 If, however, any questions arise that our staff cannot satisfactorily answer, the doctor will be glad to assist you.